lokal-ninja/england/content/cities/london/a-taste-of-reality.md

 ---
-title: "A Taste of Reality"
+title: "A Taste Of Reality"
 url: /london/a-taste-of-reality/
-shop: shop
+shop: gift
 ---